carlynicholson/agile/readme.md

 Its a set of work that is targeted to achieve successful delivery of a project or a release of a product.
 Often times, it boils down to a bunch of user stories.

 ### The Icebox

 The icebox is literally where all your ideas go that you don’t currently plan to build.
 It doesn’t mean you can’t thaw them out later, but to you it represents what you should be investigating further.
 The backlog, however, is things you definitely plan to build

-TLDR would be nice to get too, but its not happening any time soon.

 ## Wireframes, what will our MVP look like?

 A wireframe is a simple blueprint/template/sketch/visual outline of the components of your website.
 Though there are some great digital wireframing tools out there, all you really need to make a wireframe for your personal use is a piece of paper and something to write with.
 - READ ME: [Wireframe Basics](https://www.gliffy.com/uses/wireframe-software/)
 - Curious to learn more about wireframes?
 Ask a UXDI student!